Henry Despard: Chumeer

 On 20 December 1806 two 17th Regiment companies under Lieutenant Colonel George William Hawkins marched out to reduce several forts of insurgent chiefs in the mountainous region of Bundelkand, which the Maratha had resigned to the British in 1804.
 Captain Despard took part in taking three forts, which put up little resistance.
-The strong fort of Chumeer, near Konch, proved to be an exception.
-Despard distinguished himself in the siege and storming of it where he suffered a contusion in ascending the breach and Lieutenant Peter McGregor was killed fighting in it.
+The siege of the strong fort of Chumeer / Chumar, near Konch, led by Lieutenant Colonel Richard Stovin, proved to be an exception.
+Here, Despard distinguished himself in the siege and storming of it, suffering a contusion in ascending the breach, with Lieutenant Peter McGregor killed fighting in it.
 Chumeer was captured at 4:00 pm on 29 January 1807.
 Hawkins mentioned Despard in despatches.

 Gunourie

-Dundie Khan had been appreciated for his neutrality during the war with Holkar and Scindia.
-However, having been unable to pay a tribute due to the British, been offended by a judge and magistrate's cultural insensitivity, executed the low caste messenger who'd served him with a subpœna, and declined appearance at a civil tribunal as his government was not subject to British civil jurisprudence, a military force under Major General Dickens was sent out to his fort at Comona.
-Dundie Khan had the fort's defences prepared.
+Dunde Khan had been appreciated for his neutrality during the war with Holkar and Scindia.
+However, having been unable to pay a tribute due to the British, been offended by a judge and magistrate's cultural insensitivity, executed the low caste messenger who'd served him with a subpœna, and declined appearance at a civil tribunal as his government was not subject to British civil jurisprudence, a military force under Major General Richard Mark Dickens, 34th Regiment, was sent out to his small mud-fort at Comona (modern Kamona, Bulandshahr, Uttar Pradesh).
+Dunde Khán had the fort's defences prepared.
 Frederic Growse wrote: "in 1807, Dunde Khán, with his eldest son, Ran-mast Khán, held the fort for three months, though the garrison consisted of a mere handful of men."
 On 18–19 November 1807, four 17th Regiment companies and some Sepoy companies made their assault.
 "They were called off from this murderous scene—not without difficulty."
 The British casualties were 35 officers killed and wounded and 700 men.

-Dundie Khan and his garrison abandoned Comona for the fort at Gunourie, upon which British forces began their approaches on 24 November.
-Despard took part in the siege but, the fort providing its garrison with little refuge from the shelling, Dundie Khan eventually abandoned Gunourie and escaped at about 7:00 pm on 10 December, across the river Jumna.
+Dunde Khan and his garrison abandoned Comona for the fort at Gunourie (modern Ginauri, to the north of Shikarpur, Bulandshahr), upon which British forces began their approaches on 24 November.
+Despard took part in the siege but, the fort providing its garrison with little refuge from the shelling, Dunde Khan eventually abandoned Gunourie and escaped at about 7:00 pm on 10 December, across the river Jumna.